Skip to content

 Image title

-Database Name and Schema Name are used to create two types of tables during the execution of the stored procedure: tbl_atlan_reverse_sync_inventory (Temporary Table) This table is a temporary table that exists only for the duration of the current database session.
+• tbl_atlan_reverse_sync_inventory (Temporary Table) - This table is a temporary table that exists only for the duration of the current database session.
 It is used to store temporary data that is required for updating comments.
 Once the session ends or the user logs out, this table is automatically dropped and no longer exists.
 It helps manage intermediate data efficiently without leaving any persistent footprint.

-tbl_atlan_reverse_sync_inventory (Persistent Table) This table is created only if it does not already exist in the environment.
+• tbl_atlan_reverse_sync_audit (Persistent Table) - This table is created only if it does not already exist in the environment.
 It is a persistent table that remains in the database across sessions.
 If it is the first time the stored procedure is executed or if the table is not present in the current environment, this table will be created.
 It is used to store data that needs to persist beyond the current session, ensuring that essential information is retained for future operations.
 By using these tables appropriately, the stored procedure manages both temporary and persistent data effectively, facilitating accurate updates and maintaining necessary records.

 What it does